-In May 2014, the Financial Accounting Standard Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers.
-Under the new standard, revenue is recognized at the time a good or service is transferred to a customer for the amount of consideration received for that specific good or service.
+In May 2014, the Financial Accounting Standard Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-9, Revenue from Contracts with Customers.
+Under the new standard, revenue is recognized at the time a good or service is transferred to a customer for the amount of consideration for which the entity expects to be entitled for that specific good or service.
 Entities may use a full retrospective approach or report the cumulative effect as of the date of adoption.
 On July 9, 2015, the FASB voted to defer the effective date by one year to December 15, 2017 for interim and annual reporting periods beginning after that date.
-Early adoption of ASU 2014-09 is permitted but not before the original effective date (annual periods beginning after December 15, 2016.)
+Early adoption of ASU 2014-9 is permitted but not before the original effective date (annual periods beginning after December 15, 2016).
 We are currently evaluating the impact, if any, the adoption of this standard will have on our consolidated financial statements.

-In April 2015, the FASB issued ASU No. 2015-03, Simplifying the Presentation of Debt Issuance Costs.
+In April 2015, the FASB issued ASU No. 2015-3, Simplifying the Presentation of Debt Issuance Costs.
 This standard amends existing guidance to require the presentation of debt issuance costs in the balance sheet as a deduction from the carrying amount of the related debt liability instead of a deferred charge.
 It is effective for annual reporting periods beginning after December 15, 2015, but early adoption is permitted.
 This accounting update will have an immaterial impact to the financial statements and the Company has chosen not to early adopt this standard.